-The outputs of capacity units in the 5% Circle are increased starting with units with the largest impact on the transmission facility.
-No more than twenty units are increased to their maximum output.
+The outputs of capacity units in the 5%/10% Circle are increased starting with units with the largest impact on the transmission facility.
+No more than twenty5 units are increased to their maximum output.
 In addition, no more than 1500 MW of generation is increased.
 All remaining generation within the Control Area is proportionally displaced, to maintain a load and resource balance.
 The number of units to be increased within a local area is limited because the likelihood of all of the units within a local area being available at the same time becomes smaller as the number of units in the local area increases.
 The amount of generation increased also needs to be limited because decreasing the remaining generation can cause problems that are more closely related to a deficiency in local generation rather than a generation deliverability problem.

-&lt;sup>3 See note on Flow Impact in Section 4.1 Specific Assumptions.
-The electrical circle drawn which includes all generators that have a 5% or greater distribution factor (DFAX) or Flow Impact on the facility being analyzed is referred to as the 5% Circle.
+4 See note on Flow Impact in Section 4.1 Specific Assumptions.
+The electrical circle drawn which includes all generators that have a 5%/10% or greater distribution factor (DFAX) or Flow Impact on the facility being analyzed is referred to as the 5%/10% Circle.
+The Flow Impact is not considered for DFAX that are less than 2%.

-&lt;sup>4 The cumulative availability of twenty units with a 7.5% forced outage rate would be 21% --the ISO proposes that this is a reasonable cutoff that should be consistently applied in the analysis of large study areas with more than 20 units.
+5 The cumulative availability of twenty units with a 7.5% forced outage rate would be 21%--the ISO proposes that this is a reasonable cutoff that should be consistently applied in the analysis of large study areas with more than 20 units.
 Hydro units that are operated on a coordinated basis because of the hydrological dependencies should be moved together, even if some of the units are outside the study area, and could result in moving more than 20 units.